Gravitomagnetism and the significance of the curvature scalar invariants: Gravitational scalar invariants

 these null vectors generate the {\em timelike principal plane}, and analogously to the situation in electromagnetism, the observers measuring no $\mathbb{H}_{\alpha\beta}$ ($\mathbb{E}_{\alpha\beta}$) are precisely those with a 4-velocity in this plane, see Fig. \ref{fig:PNDblade}.

-As proved in general in the companion paper \cite{WylCosNat15}, the following algorithm, specified to the purely electric (purely magnetic) case, gives the 4-velocity of the observers $\Oup$ for which $\mathbb{H}'_{\alpha\beta}=0$ ($\mathbb{E}'_{\alpha\beta}=0$) in terms of the tidal tensors measured by an arbitrary observer $\Ou$: \begin{enumerate} \item For each non-degenerate eigenvalue $\l_{k}$ of $\Qop$ construct a vector $v_{k}^{\a}$ in the corresponding eigenspace (take $k=1$ for type D and $k=1,2,3$ for type I), by picking any spatial vector $x^{\a}$ in the rest space of the observer $\Ou$ such that
+As proved in general in the companion paper \cite{WylCosNat15}, the following algorithm, specified to the purely electric (purely magnetic) case, gives the 4-velocity of the observers $\Oup$ for which $\mathbb{H}'_{\alpha\beta}=0$ ($\mathbb{E}'_{\alpha\beta}=0$) in terms of the tidal tensors measured by an arbitrary observer $\Ou$: \begin{enumerate} \item For each non-degenerate eigenvalue $\l_{k}$ of $\Qop$ (take $k=1$ for type D, while $k=1,2,3$ for type I) construct a vector $\v_{k}^{\a}$ in the corresponding eigenspace as follows, where $\spacev^{\a}$ is any spatial vector in the rest space of $\Ou$ such that $\v_{k}^{\a}\neq0$:

-\item The complex vectors $v_{k}^{\a}$ are orthogonal to $u^{\a}$, non-null, and mutually orthogonal in the type I case; normalize them to unit vectors $v_{k}^{\a}/\sqrt{v_{k}^{\a}(v_{k})_{\a}}\equiv e_{k}^{\a}-i\,b_{k}^{\a}$, such that $e_{k}^{\a}(b_{l})_{\a}=0$ and $e_{k}^{\a}(e_{l})_{\a}-b_{k}^{\a}(b_{l})_{\a}=\delta_{kl}$. \item In the type D case, the observers measuring no $\mathbb{H}'_{\alpha\beta}$ ($\mathbb{E}'_{\alpha\beta}$) are those with 4-velocity of the form
+\item The complex vectors $\v_{k}^{\a}$ are orthogonal to $u^{\a}$, non-null, and mutually orthogonal in the type I case; normalize them to unit vectors $\v_{k}^{\a}/\sqrt{\v_{k}^{\sigma}(\v_{k})_{\sigma}}\equiv\eb_{k}^{\a}-i\,\bb_{k}^{\a}$, such that $\eb_{k}^{\a}(\bb_{l})_{\a}+\eb_{l}^{\a}(\bb_{k})_{\a}=0$ and $\eb_{k}^{\a}(\eb_{l})_{\a}-\bb_{k}^{\a}(\bb_{l})_{\a}=\delta_{kl}$. \item In the type D case, the observers measuring no $\mathbb{H}'_{\alpha\beta}$ ($\mathbb{E}'_{\alpha\beta}$) are those with 4-velocity of the form